 Even the recognition of a logical contradiction requires a perspective wherein we can see particular thoughts joined together by a relation of sameness as well as significant difference.
 There can be no absolute opposites, for if they had nothing at all in common, there would be no way for us to think them together in order to compare them or pronounce them “opposite”.
 We can have contrary things to say only about ideas participating in a common realm of meaning.

-The bare contents of our senses — if we could somehow know them before they were illuminated and given form by thinking7 — could not possibly lie to us.
+The bare contents of our senses — if we could somehow know them before they were illuminated and given form by thinking8 — could not possibly lie to us.
 Our senses just are not in the business of being either true or false.
-In fact, as the ambiguous images in Figure 13.1 were meant to illustrate, particular sensible contents are not even there for us in any meaningful sense until the illumination by thinking has occurred.
+Truth and falsehood are features of thinking.
+In fact, as the ambiguous images in Figure 13.1 were meant to illustrate, particular sensible contents are not even there for us in any meaningful sense — and certainly not in a manner we could call “true” or “false” — until the illumination by thinking has occurred.
 It is only this thinking that can be more or less faithful to whatever comes through our senses.

 You may recall a few occasions when you saw a slowly moving object high in the sky that might have been a bird or a plane.
 If you initially and unquestioningly took it for a bird, then that was the appearance you saw.
 But if, due to a sound reaching you or the hint of a contrail, you eventually realized that it was a plane, then the appearance changed and now became stable in the way that your first impression was not.
 Your initial judgment was, you might want to say, false.

-But most of our perceptual judgments cannot be said to be absolutely false.
+But even though our perceptual judgments may need to be corrected, they are rarely if ever absolutely false.
 Even when you falsely thought you were looking at a bird, you correctly believed you were looking at a moving object in the sky — unless, perhaps, you later discovered that it was neither a bird nor a plane, but a floater in your eye.
 Even so, you would at least have been correct to note a real object in your field of vision — unless it turned out that you were mentally disturbed and starting to hallucinate.

 And then there is the problem inherent in what we might call “collective illusions” or “historical aberrations”.
 Such might be, for example, the contemporary experience of the world’s objects as wholly “out there”, separate from ourselves in a mind-independent way, even though we know very well that we play a role in how they come to appearance.
 This, in fact, is a confusion intimately related to our present discussion.
 So let’s pause for a moment to ask ourselves, “What if the world is not mind-independent?
 What if its essential nature lies in its power of manifestation — its power of coming to real and substantive appearance for percipient beings precisely in terms of their various cognitive capacities, including their sense of touch and other senses, as well as their power of making sense of things?”

-I have never seen evidence produced in favor of the view that the mind-dependence of our cognition somehow demonstrates the unreliability of our knowledge.
-It would be just as logical (or more so) to conclude that the interior qualities of our cognition are prerequisite to our understanding a mind-dependent world.
-A mind-dependent world, after all, has the advantage that it is a mind-accessible world — and it so happens that we all take this accessibility for granted in the routine of our lives, regardless of our intellectual convictions.
+This is an issue we will look at more closely in (Chapter 24, “Is the Inanimate World an Interior Reality?”).
+For the moment it is perhaps enough to remark that I have never seen evidence produced in favor of the view that the mind-dependence of our cognition somehow demonstrates the unreliability of our knowledge.
+It would be just as logical to conclude that the interior qualities of our cognition are exactly the right prerequisites for our understanding a mind-dependent world.
+A mind-dependent world, after all, has the advantage that it would presumably be a mind-accessible world.
 Granted, this accessibility may in certain matters require a rigorous, skillful, and highly developed cognitive activity.
 But just about all worthwhile achievements on earth similarly demand effort and skill.

-It seems simple enough: The only world we could possibly have any experience of would have to be a world of experience.
-The truly odd thing is the turn in thought of the past few centuries whereby we have come to assume, without evident reason, that the world’s knowability is somehow compromised by the fact that we happen to know things by means of our own capacities and from our own vantage point.
-From what other vantage point would we want to know them?
-One thing seems indisputable: if we do know anything at all, then to exactly that extent we can be sure that it is in the nature of the world to be a world of experience.
+There seems something rather odd about the turn in thought of the past few centuries whereby we have come to assume, without evident reason, that the world’s knowability is somehow compromised by the fact that we happen to know things by means of our own capacities and from our own vantage point.
+Who else’s vantage point would we want to assume?
+Is it even conceivable that any phenomenon of the world should present itself “neutrally”, as if from no vantage point at all?
+What could this mean?
+Could a real, material ice cube present itself other than from a particular point of view?
+Perhaps the unthinkability of what we might consider the strictly “objective” view only confirms that it is in the nature of the world to be a content of particularized experience.

 Is Our Way of Knowing the World Truly Revelatory?